PROGRAM AMENDMENTS, SUSPENSIONS, AND DELETIONS (CTE)

 - New students may not enroll in the program.

-All inactivated AAS degree, AAS option, and certificate of completion programs must be reported to CCWD-ODE as quickly as possible.
-Colleges should notify CCWD-ODE by correspondence approved by the chief academic officer or president.
-The correspondence should include the reason(s) for deleting the program, the effective date, and strategies planned to teach out the program (a requirement for accreditation purposes).
+All inactivated AAS degree, AAS option, and certificate of completion programs must be reported to CCWD as quickly as possible.
+Colleges should notify CCWD by correspondence approved by the chief academic officer or president.
+A letter must be received with a completed form for each program requesting suspension.
+Please see below resources.

 Teaching Out Obligations